ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/file_backed_operation.md

 Remember that the entire box structure is stored in memory and that when a leaf node is reached the algorithm can query the events, for example, via `getEvents`.
-This will return an `std::vector` of the appropriate event type.
+This will return a `vector` of the appropriate event type.
 In the standard case this is stored in memory.
 However in the case of file-backed execution this is not necessarily the case.
-Several things happen
+Several things happen:

 1. The box is loaded via `MDBox::loadAndAddFrom`.
-The box knows how many events it has stored and what the file position is. `BoxControllerNeXusIO::loadBlock` will retrieve the data from the NeXus file and the data is added to the `data` vector of the box.
+The box knows how many events it has stored and what the file position is.
+   `BoxControllerNeXusIO::loadBlock` will retrieve the data from the NeXus file and the data is added to the `data` vector of the box.
-   Note that the loading is handled by the member of type `MDBoxSavable`.
+   Note that loading is handled by the member of type `MDBoxSavable`.
 2. The `MDBoxSavable` is set to `busy`.
 This essentially tells the "clean-up" logic to not clean the data vector for this box.
-3. The `MDBoxSavable` is added to the `DiskBuffer` (which is a member of the box controller).
-It is added to an queue and processed.
-There are several scnearios which deal with changes in the number of events for example.
-It will save them out.
+3. The `MDBoxSavable` is added to the `DiskBuffer` .
+It is added to a queue and processed.
+There are several scnearios which deal with changes in the number of events.
 There are two details which are of interest at this point.
    1. The processing of `MDBoxSavable` only occurs if there are sufficiently many `MDBoxSavable`s in the buffer (above a user-set threshold).